 Why is WebView2 Runtime Installed on my Device?

 Microsoft Edge WebView2 is a Runtime installation that Microsoft began installing on devices earlier this year.
 WebView2 is used to provide web-based features in Microsoft 365 desktop applications.
-And it uses Microsoft Edge as a rendering engine to do so.
+It also uses Microsoft Edge as a rendering engine.

-Microsoft started automatically installing it on machines that have Version 2101 or later installed for Microsoft 365 apps.
+Microsoft started automatically installing it on machines that had version 2101 or later installed for Microsoft 365 apps.
 So, the fact that you didn’t install it should not worry you.
-Nor should you go about ending the tasks when you see them in your Task Manager next time.
-The process is absolutely necessary for important functions.
+You should not go about ending the tasks when you see them in your Task Manager next time.
+The process is absolutely necessary for essential functions.

 Consider this: thanks to WebView2, the Room Finder and Meeting Insights features in Outlook will be the same whether you’re using Outlook desktop application or Outlook web.
 It can be a nuisance to learn where to find the features on Web and desktop apps when they’re not in the same place.

-Although Microsoft said that it’ll be installing WebView2 Runtime on systems running Microsoft 365 Apps Version 2010 or later, systems that have older versions of Microsoft Office might also have the Runtime installed.
+Although Microsoft said that it would install WebView2 Runtime on systems running Microsoft 365 Apps Version 2010 or later, systems that have older versions of Microsoft Office might also have Runtime installed.

 There’s no need to pay any attention to it.
 It shouldn’t interfere with any apps on your system.
-But in the unlikely event that it does cause any problems for you, you can report it here.
+But in the unlikely event that it causes you any problems, you can report it here.

 Otherwise, finding it in your Task Manager is no cause for concern.
-WebView2 Runtime is doing exactly what it is supposed to be doing.
+WebView2 Runtime is doing precisely what it is supposed to be doing.
 Nor is it taking up any more resources than needed.
-The bottom line is, you don’t need to uninstall the WebView2 Runtime.
+The bottom line is you don’t need to uninstall the WebView2 Runtime.

 Member discussion